Tourism in the Gambia: Jufureh

 Jufureh, Juffureh, or Juffure is a town in the Gambia that is popular with tourists, lying 30 km inland on the north bank of the River Gambia in the North Bank Division.
 It is said to be where Alex Haley's novel Roots: The Saga of an American Family is set.
 It is home to a museum and lies near James Island.
 A family claiming to be the descendants of Kunta Kinte still resides here.
+Kunta Kinteh Island (formerly James Island) with the ruins of Fort James in the Gambia River is now—together with other sites—a UNESCO World Heritage Site as a memorial to the transatlantic slave trade.

 Kachikally crocodile pool

 The Kachikally crocodile pool is located in the heart of Bakau about 10 miles (16 km) from the capital Banjul.
 It is one of three sacred crocodile pools used as sites for fertility rituals.
 The others are Folonko in Kombo South and Berending on the north bank.

 Janjanbureh

 Janjanbureh or Jangjangbureh is a town, founded in 1732, on Janjanbureh Island in the River Gambia in eastern Gambia.
 It was formerly known as Georgetown and was the second largest in the country.
 It is now the capital of the Central River Division and is best known as home to Gambia's main prison.
 The Wassu stone circles lie 22 km northwest of Lamin Koto, on the north bank across from Janjanbureh.
 It is one of Gambia's more popular tourist destinations.